South Korea: North Korea moved missile to east coast

 "Some of the actions they've taken over the last few weeks present a real and clear danger and threat to the interests, certainly of our allies, starting with South Korea and Japan, and also the threats that the North Koreans have leveled directly at the United States regarding our base in Guam, threatened Hawaii, threatened the West Coast of the United States," Hagel said Wednesday.

-Korea's Defense Ministry said its military is ready to deal with any provocation by North Korea.
+South Korea's Defense Ministry said its military is ready to deal with any provocation by North Korea.
 "I can say we have no problem in crisis management," deputy ministry spokesman Wee Yong-sub told reporters.

 This spring's annual U.S.-South Korea drills have incorporated fighter jets and nuclear-capable stealth bombers, though the allies insist they are routine exercises.
 Pyongyang calls them rehearsals for a northward invasion.